Preocts/eggsplain/openthatfile.md

 So that's what is wrong with our program.
 We're just looking for our file in the wrong place.
 Now, we just need a solution.

 A fast and easy solution would be to use an absolute path to open our file.
-Using `C:\Users\preocts\Documents\project\reader.py` would get the job done, but it's not very portable.
+Using `C:\Users\preocts\Documents\project\source.txt` would get the job done, but it's not very portable.
 The code wouldn't work on anyone else's computer or if we moved the files.
 Great for local-only projects.

 Another solution would be to configure the editor to use the `.\project` directory as the working directory.
 This can be a good habit for development but if you shared the project, the next dev might have the same issue.
 Again, portability is lost.